Your 8th Arrondissement of Paris Guide

-This iconic monument was built in honor of Napoleon’s victory at the Battle of Austerlitz.
+This iconic monument was built in honor of Napoleon's victory at the Battle of Austerlitz.
 On special occasions, it is decorated either with huge flags, flowers, or most recently, “wrapped.”
-That was the name given to the temporary artwork project by artist duo Christo and Jean-Claude.
+That was the name given to the temporary artwork project by the artist duo Christo and Jean-Claude.
 It was on view for 16 days from Saturday, September 18 to Sunday, October 3, 2021, and I was there!

 But even when it is not “wrapped” it's one of the most popular tourist attractions in Paris and it's definitely worth a visit!
 (Note: it does get crowded, so buy your ticket ahead of time.)

 Opposite the Arc de Triomphe is the Place de la Concorde.
 In the middle is a large roundabout.
 Place de la Concorde has two photo-worthy fountains (where you can get a great shot of the Assemblée Nationale) and the famous Luxor Obelisk, an Egyptian obelisk added to the square in 1826, though well over 3,000 years old.
 The Place de la Concorde is renowned for its crazy traffic, to say it is chaotic is an understatement!

 In 2021, the Hôtel de la Marine at the head of Place de la Concorde re-opened.
 The former home of the French Navy Ministry from 1789 to 2015, has been completely restored and is gorgeous.
 As it is relatively new, a lot of tourists and locals alike want to see it, so I recommend buying your ticket ahead of time.